kawthar-shameseldeen/Space-Journey-/README.md

 - Socket.io: Ensures real-time communication between the frontend and IoT devices, allowing seamless updates and synchronization.

-- The app uses the font:  "Inter" as the main font for the UI design.
+- The app uses the font:  "Popins" as the main font for the UI design.

 <br><br>